 |

-All transfers to and from your hotel, use of special equipment for all
+All transfers to and from your hotel, use of

-tuition, tests and QRB completion.
+centre, all tuition, tests and QRB completion.

 |